ev-klzn/ev-klzn/README.md

 # 💫 About Me:
 Hi there.
 My name is Yevhen.
-I am a Web Developer.<br><br>- 📫 Hire me: ev-klzn@gmail.com<br>- 🧐 I'm looking for a job in IT company<br>- 🤝 I work for the result.
+I am a User-friendly Web Developer.<br><br>- 📫 Hire me: ev-klzn@gmail.com<br>- 🧐 I'm looking for a job in IT company<br>- 🤝 I work for the result.
 I meet the deadlines. <br>- ⚡ I'm interested in Web development<br>- ⚡  I Love cycling and photography.

 # 💻 Tech Stack:
 - HTML5